Thursday, November 10, 2005

 Lake Titicaca

 The larger islands house about ten families, while smaller ones, only about thirty meters wide, house only two or three families.
-The island we visited had a watch tower and contains about a dozen structures.
+The island we visited had a small watch tower, plus a dozen or so structures.
 The tower offered a superb elevated view of the island.
 Naturally, I had to climb it.
-We also took a short ride in one of their traditional reed boats.
-Garry and I were each handed an oar and invited to help propel it silently across the lake.
-Yes, it was classic tourist gimmick.

 Garry also bought a couple of cushion covers from the locals.
 You can see him scrutinising a final selection in the image above.
 We eventually bought two of the grey designs you can see.
 These now take pride of place, along with cushion covers from South Africa, on our leather sofas at home.